Blake-Frangoulis/javascript-prep-0423-code-solutions/prep-javascript-functions/prep-javascript-functions-quiz-notes.md

   The five parts of a function definition are the function keyword, an optional name, a comma separated list of zero or more parameters surrounded by parentheses, the code block surrounded by curly brackets, and an optional return statement.

 - How do you call a function?
+  You call a function by writing the name of the function and placing () parentheses next to it.

 - What is the difference between a parameter and an argument?
+  A parameter is a placeholder that will hold the value for an argument.

 ## Notes